boydaihungst/simple-tag.yazi/README.md

     # Run action on files/folders by a tag.
     # A tag hint window will show up.
-    # Simply press any tag key to do the folowing action:
+    # Simply press any tag key to do the following action:
     { on = [ "t", "s", "r" ], run = "plugin simple-tag -- replace-select", desc = "replace-select" },
     { on = [ "t", "s", "u" ], run = "plugin simple-tag -- unite-select", desc = "unite-select" },
     { on = [ "t", "s", "i" ], run = "plugin simple-tag -- intersect-select", desc = "intersect-select" },